 I’m suggesting that Dora was sceptical of Blavatsky’s wilder flights of fancy, because in 1884 she joined the Society for Psychical Research, recently founded by a group of Cambridge academics to investigate exactly the sort of miraculous gifts Blavatsky and others were claiming to possess, with a view to proving - or disproving - them scientifically.
 Blavatsky and other senior personnel at the Theosophical Society hated the whole idea.
 However, Dora was still a member of the Society for Psychical Research in 1895 although her membership had lapsed by 1900.
 If Dora doubted whether people’s occult powers were genuine it might explain why she never followed up her initiation into the GD.
 However, there might be other reasons for that: she was from a Christian background, and that anyone should claim occult powers may have seemed irreligious to her.

 Dora continued to live very near or with Sophia Caulfeild, to write for Girl’s Own Paper and other outlets, and to slip away to solitude at her cottage, through the 1890s; but the last article I can find that she wrote for GOP was published in 1901.
-It was called Luggage up to Date and was in the nature of a farewell: in 1900 or early 1901 Dora had returned to Canada.
-She died at Lambton Ontario on 6 May 1901 but was buried some distance away, at Strathroy Cemetery, Middlesex county.
+It was called Luggage up to Date and was in the nature of a farewell: in 1900 or early 1901 Dora had returned to Canada and moved into 45 Cornwell Street in Sarnia.
+She died at Sarnia, in Lambton County Ontario on 6 May 1901.
+Her death registration gives her occupation as “journalist”.
+She was buried in the family plot at Strathroy Cemetery, Middlesex county.
 Her gravestone has been photographed as part of the Canada Gen Web’s Cemetery Project and you can see it via their website: a surprisingly austere block of polished red granite with a simple inscription rather than the more usual Victorian sentimentality.
 Who commissioned it?
 Perhaps it was the youngest of Dora’s step-children, William (1856-1920) who by 1901 had succeeded as the 6th Baron de Blaquière.
 Or perhaps it was Sophia Caulfeild.

 Sophia Caulfeild was Dora’s elder by several years, but survived her.
 She was not in England on the day of the 1901 census but by 1911 she had moved out of Hyde Park Mansions; perhaps she had left the Mansions when Dora went back to Canada.
 On the day of the 1911 census Sophia was living at 75 Abingdon Road Kensington, a lodging-house run by Sarah Ann Rudd.
 One of the other lodgers, a woman called Mary Ann Clark, described her occupation as “companion”.
 Sophia was in her late 80s by this time and perhaps not very mobile.
 She was paying Mary Ann Clark to help her, perhaps physically, but perhaps as a secretary, as Sophia had kept working - her last books had been published as late as 1909.
 Sophia Caulfeild died at 75 Abingdon Road in November 1911.
 In her Will she asked that her nieces Louisa Mary Northcott and Lucia Caulfeild Surridge be buried with her; and that inscriptions should be written on the grave’s headstone to honour three friends - her two nieces, and Dora de Blaquière.